Jako/LogRequest/README.md

 LogRequest is an extra for MODX to log request parameter values and display them in Dashboard Widgets.

+## Installation

+MODX Package Management

 ## Usage

-Install the extra via package management or by uploading the package directly in the package management.
 Fill the MODX system setting `logrequest.trigger` with a request parameter key (or a komma separated list of keys) that should be logged.
 Install the widget(s) in the dashboard to view the logged key values.

 ## System Settings